-"It takes money to make money" is a cliché in the business world, but it points to a very real issue.
-Investors and company management need a way to estimate how much capital is needed to produce growth in sales.
+"It takes money to make money" is a cliché in the business world, but it points to a very real issue that businesses – regardless of size – must contend with.
+Investors and a company's management need a way to estimate how much capital is needed to produce growth in sales.
 A capital turnover ratio measures how capital-intensive a business's existing operations are, and therefore provides insight into future capital requirements.

 Capital Turnover Ratio

 A capital turnover ratio, also called equity turnover ratio, measures the net sales a company generates as a proportion of the amount invested.
-A high capital turnover ratio suggests a business is using its capital resources efficiently.
-Capital turnover varies by industry.
-For example, a retailer is likely to have a higher capital turnover ratio than a manufacturer because manufacturing typically requires more equipment and capital investment.
-For this reason, assessing whether a particular company has a good capital turnover ratio requires comparing it to other firms in the same industry.
+This measure assesses how efficiently a company utilizes its capital.
+Generally, a high capital turnover ratio suggests a business is using its capital resources efficiently.

 Video of the Day